-- Participate in the FIRST Robotics Competition by fielding a competitive robot. - Note: the school's mission does not include all of FIRST's missions, goals, priorities or any other expectations that it may put on teams. - Enhance team members' wisdom in regards to work/life/team dynamics.
+- Participate in the FIRST Robotics Competition by fielding a competitive robot. - Note: The team's mission does not include and encompass all of FIRST's missions, goals, priorities or any other expectations that FIRST may put on teams.

-- Foster and grow skills necessary to work in a team such as listening, negotiating, compromising, public speaking, team cohesiveness, collaboration, communication, leadership, and followship. - Create lifelong individual learners that possess: - Metacognition: know what you know, know what you don't know, know when to teach, and know when to listen and learn. - Soft skills such as critical thinking, problem solving, perseverance, creativity, and possessing a growth mindset. - Help and support others to learn and be successful. - Enhance team members' knowledge in regards to STEM - Learn, practice, and master technical aspects of robotics and engineering. - Build the best robot that our team can build, strategize our path to success, and achieve the best result we can. - Create a team that is as student-led as possible.
+- Enhance team members' wisdom in regards to work/life/team dynamics. - Foster and grow skills necessary to work in a team such as listening, negotiating, compromising, public speaking, team cohesiveness, collaboration, communication, leadership, and followship. - Create lifelong individual learners that possess: - Metacognition: know what you know, know what you don't know, know when to teach, and know when to listen and learn. - Soft skills such as critical thinking, problem solving, perseverance, creativity, and possessing a growth mindset. - Help and support others to learn and be successful. - Enhance team members' knowledge in regards to STEM - Learn, practice, and master technical aspects of robotics and engineering. - Build the best robot that our team can build, strategize our path to success, and achieve the best result we can. - Create a team that is as student-led as possible.
 Anything that can be done well and safely by students should be done by students. - Have serious fun with robotics and technology.
+We engage in serious fun with the emphasis on both "serious" and "fun".

-School Team Goals
+School Goals